Share :

 Every pipette is designed to perform optimally within a specific volume range.
 Using a pipette too close to its upper or lower limits increases the risk of variability.

 Incorrect volume selection is one of the most common causes of inaccurate results.
 Selecting the correct pipette ensures better control, reduced mechanical strain, and more consistent dispensing.
+Many laboratories prefer high-precision instruments from manufacturers such as Gilson, Eppendorf, and Thermo Scientific, which are widely used across research and clinical laboratories worldwide.

 Aspirate and dispense your liquid 2–3 times before transferring the final volume.
+This allows the liquid to coat the inner surface of the tip and improves accuracy.

 Pipetting angle affects hydrostatic pressure and aspiration efficiency.
 Holding the pipette at an angle greater than 20–30 degrees can lead to irregular aspiration.